Ommina/WallpaperCraft/README.md

 The 1.7.10 and 1.10.2 version are authored and released by AaronMC.
 The 1.14.4 version is authored and released by Ommina.

 The 1.14.4 version is a complete rewrite, using no code from the earlier versions.
-It does, however, reuse AaronMC's original textures and item/block names.
+It does, however, reuse textures and item/block names from AaronMC's original repository.

 ## Downloads

 * 1.7.10 and 1.10.2 versions have been removed from CurseForge, presumably by the author.
 * 1.14.4 version can be found on [CurseForge - Wallpapercraft: A Fresh Roll](https://www.curseforge.com/minecraft/mc-mods/wallpapercraft-a-fresh-roll)

+## Credits

+* Textures are believed to be originally created by CurseForge user Oliviaoliviasson

+* zh_cn translation by CurseForge user 2001whl.
+Thanks!

 ## Issues